 I have to say it: if you have a dog, keep an eye on your stash.
 Although edible marijuana products are the most attractive to dogs, pets have been known to consume baggies of buds straight up.
 Marijuana toxicity usually isn’t fatal, but I am sorry to say that there have recently been reports of rare fatalities after consumption of medical-grade products.

 Finally, remember that dogs are unsurpassed in their silliness.
-This means that they will consume just about anything you can imagine -- and many things that you can not.
-This list -- and any list of hazardous items for dogs -- is therefore by necessity a partial one.
-As always, diligence can be your pal's best friend.
+This means that they will consume just about anything you can imagine — and many things that you can not.
+This list — and any list of hazardous items for dogs — is therefore by necessity a partial one.
+As always, diligence can be your pal’s best friend.
+If an accident happens and you need to find an emergency vet, click here.